GitHub

 Caveats

 • The tcp-flags match for SYN floods is a bitmask that also matches SYN-ACK, so a discard action drops the victim's outbound-initiated connections too — prefer rate_limit for TCP vectors.
+To use it, set action: rate_limit and a ceiling in rate_mbps (the examples above use discard):

 • max_active_bans caps bans, not rules: a FlowSpec ban can carry up to 8 rules, so N bans can mean up to 8N rules in your upstream's RIB.
-Watch the mitigate_flowspec_rules metric against your routers' FlowSpec route limit.
+Watch the kapkan_mitigate_flowspec_rules metric against your routers' FlowSpec route limit.

 Rule action and lifecycle